cloudfoundry-community/tomee-buildpack/docs/container-tomee.md

 # TomEE Container
-The TomEE Container provides Java EE 6 Web Profile.
+The TomEE Container provides Java EE 7 Web Profile.
 Applications are run as the root web application in a TomEE container.

 <table>
   <tr>
+    <td><strong>Detection Criterion</strong></td>
-    <td><strong>Detection Criterion</strong></td><td>Existence of a <tt>WEB-INF/</tt> folder in the application directory and <a href="container-java_main.md">Java Main</a> not detected.
-If a META-INF/application.xml file is present then the application is considered an ear file and a deployment attempted.
+    <td>Existence of a <tt>WEB-INF/</tt> folder in the application directory and <a href="container-java_main.md">Java Main</a> not detected.
+    If a <tt>META-INF/application.xml</tt> file is present then the application is considered an ear file.
 Note that TomEE supports only the JEE 7 [Web Profile](http://tomee.apache.org/comparison.html).
     </td>
   </tr>
   <tr>